junguler/ffmpeg-examples/video filters for ffmpeg & mpv/README.md

 #           vf toggle hue=H=0.1*PI*t ; show-text "Frame 2" #!
 Rainbow Filter
 esc         quit #!
 Quit
 ```
-this a very bare example of a menu, it can have multiple nested menus inside it, for more examples either look at the [uosc](https://github.com/darsain/uosc) page or look at my own [input.conf](https://github.com/junguler/dotfiles/blob/main/mpv/input.conf) which has many examples of how to use this right click menu
+this is a very bare example of a menu, it can have multiple nested menus inside it, for more examples either look at the [uosc](https://github.com/darsain/uosc) page or look at my own [input.conf](https://github.com/junguler/dotfiles/blob/main/mpv/input.conf) which has many examples of how to use this right click menu